-HIGHLIGHTS OF PRESCRIBING INFORMATION

-These highlights do not include all the information needed to use CIPROFLOXACIN TABLETS safely and effectively.
+HIGHLIGHTS OF PRESCRIBING INFORMATION These highlights do not include all the information needed to use CIPROFLOXACIN TABLETS safely and effectively.
 See full prescribing information for CIPROFLOXACIN TABLETS.

-CIPROFLOXACIN tablets, for oral use Initial U.S. Approval: 1987
+CIPROFLOXACIN tablet, for oral use Initial U.S. Approval: 1987 o Tendinitis and tendon rupture (5.2)